nicobailon/mcp-gemini-server/README.md

 ## Known Issues

-* **Streaming Limitations:** `gemini_generateContentStream` uses a workaround, collecting all chunks before returning the full text.
-True streaming to the MCP client is not yet implemented due to current MCP SDK limitations.
 * **Pagination Issues:** `gemini_listFiles` and `gemini_listCaches` may not reliably return `nextPageToken` due to limitations in iterating the SDK's Pager object.
 A workaround is implemented but has limited reliability.
 * **Path Requirements:** All file operations require absolute paths when run from the server environment.
 Relative paths are not supported.
 * **API Compatibility:** File Handling & Caching APIs are **not supported with Vertex AI credentials**, only Google AI Studio API keys.